Relative hulls and quantum codes: Introduction

 Note that the {hull} of $C$ is $\hull(C)=\hull_{C}(C)$.

-This paper studies how isometries of the classical codes change the relative hull.
-Given linear codes $C_1$ and $C_2$ of the same length and isometric codes $C'_1$ and $C'_2$ of $C_1$ and $C_2$ respectively, we analyze how $\hull_{C'_2}(C'_1)$ compares to $\hull_{C_2}(C_1)$.
-First, we show that it is only necessary to modify one of the codes to increase or decrease the hull dimension.
-Then, we show that the relative hull with respect to Galois inner products \cite{fan_zhang,liu_pan} (which include the Euclidean and Hermitian inner product as a particular case) can be computed in terms of the Euclidean inner product, justifying the focus on the classical Euclidean inner product in this work.
-One of the main results of this paper is Theorem~\ref{22.10.29}, where we show that, for $q>2$, we may successively decrease the dimension of the relative hull by one via equivalent codes.
-Moreover, we provide a similar result for $e$-Galois hulls.
+In this paper, we study how equivalent codes change the relative hull.
+Specifically, we look for {codes $C'_1$ and $C'_2$ equivalent to} $C_1$ and $C_2$, respectively, such that the dimension of $\hull_{C'_2}(C'_1)$ is larger or smaller than that of $\hull_{C_2}(C_1)$.
+We first show that to increase or decrease the relative hull dimension, we only need to find an equivalent code for one of the codes.
+Then, we show that the relative hull with respect to Galois inner products \cite{fan_zhang,liu_pan} (which include the Euclidean and Hermitian inner products as particular cases) can be computed in terms of the Euclidean inner product, justifying the focus on the classical Euclidean inner product in this work.
+One of the main results of this paper is Theorem~\ref{22.10.29}, where we show that we can successively decrease the dimension of the relative hull by one via equivalent codes when $q>2$.
+We provide a similar result for $e$-Galois hulls.
 As a corollary, we can recover the analogous result in \cite{lcd} for the Euclidean inner product and in \cite{Grassl22} for the Hermitian inner product as special cases.

-In contrast, we show that increasing the dimension of the relative hull via equivalent codes is not always possible.
-Another main result of this paper is Theorem \ref{22.11.05}, where, for $q >2$, we provide a condition to successively increase the dimension until the maximum possible value, given by Lemma \ref{22.11.03}.
-Moreover, we elaborate on this condition by considering equivalences where we do not allow permutations and give conditions to increase the dimension of the relative hull by augmenting the length of the code.
+This paper also concerns increasing the relative hull dimension.
+Proposition~\ref{23.06.13} gives an upper bound for the dimension of $\hull_{C_2}(C_1)$, which sometimes also is an upper bound for $\dim \hull_{C_2^\prime}(C_1^\prime)$ for any {codes $C'_1$ and $C'_2$ equivalent to} $C_1$ and $C_2$.
+Theorem \ref{22.11.05} shows we can successively increase the dimension of $\hull_{C_2}(C_1)$ by one via equivalent codes up to the upper bound given in Proposition~\ref{23.06.13} when $q >2$.

+Another primary goal is to apply our results to quantum error-correcting codes.
+We use the standard notation $[[n,\kappa,\delta;c]]_q$ to mean that a quantum code $Q$ is a $q$-ary entanglement-assisted quantum error-correcting code (EAQECC) that encodes $\kappa$ logical qudits into $n$ physical qudits with the help of $n - \kappa - c$ ancillas and $c$ pairs of maximally entangled qudits.
+The {\it rate} $\rho$ and {\it net rate} ${\overline{\rho}}$ of $Q$ are respectively defined by